 Building an incredible customer review profile starts with Google.
 A Google My Business review (or at least the average star rating) is one of the first things consumers will see when they conduct a search on Google or Google Maps, so naturally it’s also the foundation of a positive review profile.

-Our own research determined in 2016 that 7 out of 10 consumers will leave an online review if asked to do so.
+Our own research determined that the majority of consumers will leave an online review if asked to do so.
 You can offer an incentive such as a discount on a subsequent purchase for a review but common sense, the Federal Trade Commission’s (FTC) Endorsement Guides and Google’s own policing of incentivized reviews should be your yardsticks for what is and isn’t ethical.

 For ease of reference, Google’s policy states, “Conflict of interest: Reviews are most valuable when they are honest and unbiased.
 If you own or work at a place, please don’t review your own business or employer.
 Don’t offer or accept money, products, or services to write reviews for a business or to write negative reviews about a competitor.
 If you’re a business owner, don’t set up review stations or kiosks at your place of business just to ask for reviews written at your place of business.”